Researcher admits plot to steal GSK secrets to sell in China

-PHILADELPHIA (AP) — A cancer researcher has pleaded guilty to conspiring to steal biopharmaceutical trade secrets from GlaxoSmithKline in what prosecutors said was a scheme to set up companies in China to market them.
+PHILADELPHIA (AP) — A cancer researcher pleaded guilty Friday to conspiring to steal biopharmaceutical trade secrets from GlaxoSmithKline in what prosecutors said was a scheme that involved plans to set up companies in China to market them.

-Yu Xue entered a guilty plea in federal court Friday to a single conspiracy count.
+Yu Xue entered a guilty plea in federal court to a single conspiracy count.
+The government dropped more than two dozen other pending counts against the researcher.

-Prosecutors have described the 48-year-old U.S. citizen as one of the top protein biochemists in the world.
-She had worked at GlaxoSmithKline’s research facility in suburban Philadelphia for about a decade until charges were brought against her in early 2016.
+In court Friday, Xue said she didn’t understand that the material she was emailing to her private account and then to others— including portions of her own patent application for certain research— was considered trade secrets.

-Prosecutors had accused her of downloading and emailing confidential information and working with four others, including two people in China, charged in connection with the scheme.
+“A trade secret to me is not publicly available.
+The patents I sent to them is publicly available,” she said, noting that she sent the preliminary application for a patent on her research.

 Most Read Business Stories